aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

  - due consideration of existing social, demographic, linguistic, geographical and economic data [MTB has several distinctive language groups, the number of which is a matter of scholarly debate; at least five major groups can be distinguished]
  - due consideration of timing, capacity constraints and the logistics of access

-CCCS' proposed selection criteria seeks to extend the geographic coverage of study sites to better account for potential project-induced changes in northern parts of MTB and other more distant villages--such as those that may be affected by speculative flows of immigrants or particularly remote and impoverished villages that are relatively more vulnerable to shocks of regional economic change.
-We recognize, however, that  much of the west coast of MTB's Yamdena Island is not accessible by road, and a number of populated islands in the northwest and northeast of Yamdena cannot be readily reached by means of sea transport meeting INPEX' quality, health and safety standards.
-CCCS will work with INPEX to revise and finalize final field site selection.
+Consultancy' proposed selection criteria seeks to extend the geographic coverage of study sites to better account for potential project-induced changes in northern parts of MTB and other more distant villages--such as those that may be affected by speculative flows of immigrants or particularly remote and impoverished villages that are relatively more vulnerable to shocks of regional economic change.
+We recognize, however, that  much of the west coast of MTB's Yamdena Island is not accessible by road, and a number of populated islands in the northwest and northeast of Yamdena cannot be readily reached by means of sea transport meeting client' quality, health and safety standards.
+Consultancy will work with client to revise and finalize final field site selection.

-Following the above parameters and considerations, the CCCS team recommends selection of the below villages for village-level collection of supplementary baseline data:
+Following the above parameters and considerations, the Consultancy team recommends selection of the below villages for village-level collection of supplementary baseline data:

 ID#	Village	Kecamatan